 The American College of Obstetricians and Gynecologists recommends amniocentesis around

-Sometimes, birth defects are not diagnosed until physical examination of the baby
+Sometimes, birth defects are not diagnosed until after birth.
+To confirm the physical

-the chromosomes can be analyzed.
-This information is important in determining the risk for that birth
+can be looked at.
+This information is important in knowing the risk for that birth

 defect in future pregnancies.

-Prevention of birth defects
+Preventing birth defects